-Addiction isn’t something that happens to a “certain type” of person, it’s an unfortunate reality that effects all kinds of people from every demographic you can imagine.
-There’s over 20 million people addicted to drugs or alcohol throughout the world, all of which aren’t going to benefit from receiving the same treatment.
+Addiction isn’t something that happens to a “certain type” of person.
+It’s an unfortunate reality that effects different kinds of people from every demographic you can imagine.
+There’s over 20 million people addicted to drugs or alcohol throughout the world, and not all of them will respond positively to traditional treatment methods.

 Just as every person’s struggle with addiction is different, there needs to be different modalities of treatment to help them overcome it.
 Addiction treatment doesn’t come in a one-size-fits-all approach.
 Where some people might benefit from traditional treatment, there are countless others who relapse after rehab is over.

-It’s no surprise that various alternatives to traditional addiction treatments are beginning to become more widely recognized for the potential they containing in helping people overcome addiction.
+It’s no surprise that various alternatives to traditional addiction treatments are beginning to become more widely recognized for the potential they have in helping addicts overcome addiction.
 Addiction rates have skyrocketed in recent years.
-Drug abuse is truly an epidemic that has reached record proportions, which is why ALL options available for addiction treatment need to be widely recognized for the potential they contain.
+Drug abuse is truly an epidemic that has reached record proportions, which is why ALL options available for addiction treatment need to be recognized for the potential they have.

 A Holistic Approach to Addiction Healing